Hawái (song)

-"Hawái" (English: "Hawaii") is a song recorded by Colombian singer Maluma, released on July 29, 2020, through Sony Music Latin as the second single from Maluma's fifth studio album, Papi Juancho (2020).
+"Hawái" (English: "Hawaii") is a song recorded by the Colombian singer Maluma, released on July 29, 2020, through Sony Music Latin as the second single from Maluma's fifth studio album, Papi Juancho (2020).
 A reggaeton song with pop ballad elements, it was written by Maluma, Edgar Barrera, René Cano, Kevin Cruz, Kevin Jiménez, Johan Espinosa, Stiven Rojas, Bryan Lezcano, Andrés Uribe and Juan Vargas, and co-produced by Ily Wonder, Jowan, Keityn, and Kevin ADG and Chan El Genio (The Rude Boyz).
-A remix with Canadian singer The Weeknd was released on November 5, 2020, accompanying a music video.
+A remix with Canadian singer the Weeknd was released on November 5, 2020, accompanying a music video.

 "Hawái" topped the Billboard Hot Latin Songs chart for nine weeks consecutively, giving Maluma his first number one hit on the chart.
 The song has also topped the record charts in Argentina, Chile, Colombia, Mexico, Panama, and Spain.
 After the release of the remix that improved its charting performance, the song peaked at number 12 on the US Billboard Hot 100, and at number three on the Global 200 chart.
 "Hawái" also became the first number-one single on the Billboard Global Excl.
 U.S. chart.